replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/05-validating-before-an-install/assignment.md

 ![Install instruction](../assets/install-instructions.png)

-In lab, we only want to execut the first step in the process, which is the log into the registry.
+In lab, we only want to execute the first step in the process, which is the log into the registry.
 Because you just created the customer, you'll have to copy the login command from the vendor portal page.